 There will be prizes in each category for both individual and team entries and one overall competition prize.

-Applicants will be invited to attend an Innovation Workshop at Coca-Cola International Services on 02 March 2017
+Applicants will be invited to attend an Innovation Workshop in The Mill Enterprise Centre on 11 April 2018

 You can download an application form here.
 The form also outlines the judging criteria and other key information about the competition.

 On Friday 12 May, the Drogheda Young Innovators (DYI) Competition Final for secondary school students took place at East Coast Bakehouse’s Centre of Innovation.
 Twenty shortlisted projects from the original 100 applications, were reviewed in detail by the judges.
 The overall winner was Blathnaid Murphy (pictured above with Geoff Fitzpatrick), a student at Our Lady’s College, Greenhills, who impressed judges with her business, “Daisy’s Pawsome Bowties”.
 Blathnaid, at twelve years of age, is the youngest winner of the DYI competition.

 Prizes were also awarded in each of the three categories (Science/Technology, Business, and Social Enterprise) for both individual and team entries.
 This is the fourth year of the awards which focus on all aspects of Innovation.

 According to Breanndán Casey, BDM of The Mill Enterprise, “This competition has gone from strength to strength each year, and with circa 100 applications, it’s fair to say that Innovation is alive and well in Drogheda.
 We work with our partners State Street, Coca-Cola International Services, East Coast Bakehouse and Fitz Scientific to visit all nine schools in the region to highlight the innovation that is currently occurring locally, and to ensure that students have an opportunity to flex their creative muscles”.